You are viewing a story from harrypotterfanfiction.com

 ‘Ok then, well thanks,’ I said picking up my bag and walking away.
 Seriously I was going to have to stop thanking Malfoy.
 It was becoming a bit of a bad habit these days.

-I was seriously tired and so glad that detention was finally over.
+I was exhausted and so glad that detention was finally over.
 It was only nine o’ clock.
 But after a hard day’s classes and three hours of both mental and physical work, I was shattered.
 All I really wanted was to go for a nice hot bath and read a good book.
 It had been a least a week since I’d actually had time to read a book for pleasure and not for school work.
 But since I had completed all my homework for the following day, I was going to indulge myself.
 At least that was my plan.

 I was making my way back to the Gryffindor common room, completely lost in my thoughts about which book I was going to read, when I noticed a figure standing at the end of the corridor.
 I looked up and my heart immediately jumped up into my throat and my whole body immediately stiffened as I realised who it was that was coming towards me - Cormac.

-I gripped my bag tightly and tried to walk steadily towards him, although my legs felt like lead, feeling heavier with every step that I took.
+I gripped my bag tightly and tried to walk confidently towards him, although my legs felt like lead, feeling heavier with every step that I took.
 It seemed to take forever to finally reach him and when I spoke, I tried to keep my voice light and natural sounding.

 I gave him a weak smile, trying not to show him how much his words were unnerving me.
-I knew that I needed to talk to him and tell him the truth, but even though I had been avoiding it, when I hadn’t imagined having to do it in a completely empty corridor with no one around.
+I knew that I needed to talk to him and tell him the truth, but even though I had been avoiding it, I hadn’t imagined having to do it in a completely empty corridor with no one around.

 ‘So Hermione,’ Cormac continued, clearly not sensing my how uncomfortable I was feeling, ‘I was thinking that you and me should do something.
 How about the next Hogsmeade trip.
 I’m thinking you and me in Madame Pudifoots,’ he said smiling and once again closing the proximity between us.